Over the last few years, a quiet but powerful force has been reshaping how companies are able to drive real, measurable results online.

 “We compared you with a competitor, and your videos just made more sense.”

-• Monitor branded search trends: A surge in searches for your brand name is often one of the clearest signals that your awareness campaigns are working.
+• Monitor branded search trends: A surge in searches for your brand name is often one of the clearest signals that your campaigns are working.
+When your marketers aren’t aware of the dark social impact, they’ll erroneously attribute that search to Google, even though people are directly searching for your brand name, not your services.

-It’s not 100% precise.
-However, it’s significantly more accurate than “last-click” attribution, which often credits Google Search for a buying decision that was already brewing weeks earlier through your thought-leadership content shared elsewhere.
+However, it’s significantly more accurate than the standard “last-click” attribution reports which often credit Google Search for a buying decision that was already brewing weeks earlier through your thought-leadership content shared on LinkedIn or Facebook.

-Once you can measure “Dark Social,” you can start to engineer it, not by guessing, but by design.
+Once you can measure “Dark Social,” you can start to engineer it.

-This is where the best B2B marketers separate themselves from the rest.
+This is where the most experienced marketers really separate themselves.

 • Optimise for video views, not just conversions:

-Long-form, educational videos shown to decision-makers often cost 6–10x less to distribute than conversion-optimised ads, yet they drive far greater influence and trust.
+Long-form, educational videos shown to decision-makers often cost 6–10x less to distribute than conversion-optimised ads.
+At the same time, they drive far greater influence and trust.
+But they won’t show up as “clicks” on your marketing report.

 Don’t gate your best ideas behind lead forms.
-Share them directly on social feeds and in ads, where decision-makers are already lurking and learning.
+Share them directly on social feeds, amplified by ad spend.
+Your decision-makers are lurking and learning, even if they don’t click.

 • Target and retarget strategically: